-- (1) The reason the animal was impounded; - The reason or basis for the violation, the nature of the violation, the duration of the violation, and the likelihood the violation will not recur: - The total amount of the fees charged as compared with the gravity of the violation; (3) - The effect on the owner, the animal's welfare and the Animal Control Authority if the fees or costs are not waived and no payment is received.
+- The reason the animal was impounded; (1) - The reason or basis for the violation, the nature of the violation, the duration of the violation, and the likelihood the violation will not recur: - (3) The total amount of the fees charged as compared with the gravity of the violation; - The effect on the owner, the animal's welfare and the Animal Control Authority if the fees or costs are not waived and no payment is received.

 C.C.C.17.12.035.
 Adopted Dogs and Cats.
 The Animal Shelter shall develop and maintain procedures to ensure that all adopted dogs and cats are spayed or neutered, vaccinated for rabies, and licensed.
 It shall be the responsibility of each adopter to spay or neuter, vaccinate, and license each adopted dog and/or cat.
-Failure of the adopter to comply within fifteen (15) days of adoption or when the adopted animal reaches the age of six (6) months, shall be a civil violation and may result in the impound of the adopted animal.
+Failure of the adopter to comply within fifteen (15) days of adoption or when the adopted animal reaches the age of six (6) months, shall be a misdemeanor violation, shall result in forfeiture of license and vaccination fees paid, and may result in the impound of the adopted animal.

-PASSED AND ADOPTED THIS 5th DAY OF May, 1998.
+PASSED AND ADOPTED THIS 23rd DAY OF November, 1999.